Face identification for stand-alone or client-server applications

 - Gender classification.
 Optionally, gender can be determined for each person on the image with predefined degree of accuracy during the template extraction.

 - Live face detection.
 A conventional face identification system can be tricked by placing a photo in front of the camera.
 VeriLook is able to prevent this kind of security breach by determining whether a face in a video stream is "live" or a photograph.
 The liveness detection can be performed in passive mode, when the engine evaluates certain facial features, and in active mode, when the engine evaluates user's response to perform actions like blinking or head movements.
 See recommendations for live face detection for more details.

 - Emotions recognition.
 VeriLook can be configured to recognize emotion type in a human face.
 Six basic emotions are analyzed: anger, disgust, fear, happiness, sadness and surprise.
 A confidence value for each of the basic emotions is returned for the face.
 Larger value for an emotion means that it seems to be more expressed in the face.

 - Facial feature points.
-The points can be optionally extracted as a set of their coordinates during the face template extraction.
+The points can be optionally extracted as a set of their coordinates during face template extraction.
 Each of the 68 points has a fixed sequence number (i.e. number 31 always corresponds to nose tip).

 - Facial attributes.
 VeriLook can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache.

 - Age estimation.
 VeriLook can optionally estimate person's age by analyzing the detected face in the image.